-- NIPS Signature Protection
+- IPS Signature Protection

-- NIPS Attack Protection
+- IPS Attack Protection

 - Antivirus Protection

 - Antispam Protection

 - Web Filtering

 - FortiGuard Services

-NIPS Signature Protection
+IPS Signature Protection

-The FortiGate NIPS can detect a wide variety of suspicious network traffic and network-based attacks aimed at systems behind the FortiGate module.
-Attack signatures are the core of the FortiGate NIPS signature protection component.
+The FortiGate IPS can detect a wide variety of suspicious network traffic and network-based attacks aimed at systems behind the FortiGate modules.
+Attack signatures are the core of the FortiGate IPS signature protection component.
 Signatures are transmission patterns and other codes that indicate that a system might be under attack.
-Functionally, signatures are similar to virus definitions, with each signature designed to detect a particular type of attack.
+Functionally, signatures are similar to virus signatures, with each signature designed to detect a particular type of attack.

-The FortiGate module can be configured to automatically check for and download updated attack definitions from the FortiGuard server, or they can be downloaded manually by the operator.
+The FortiGate modules can be configured to automatically check for and download updated IPS packages from the FortiGuard servers, or they can be downloaded manually by the operator.

-Downloading updated IPS signatures or an updated IPS engine makes no changes to the configuration or basic operation of the module.
 Verification of the IPS download package is done using RSA.
-The IPS package is signed with the FortiGuard server's private key and verified by the FortiGuard module using the FortiGuard server's private key.
+The IPS package is signed with the FortiGuard server's private key and verified by the FortiGuard module using the FortiGuard server's public key.